How to keep your estrogen levels under control

 Drugs such as aromatase inhibitors interfere with the enzyme’s ability to convert testosterone into estrogen.
 There are 2 types of aromatase inhibitors.
 The first type is what we call “suicide inhibitors”, such as the compound exemestane.
 You should avoid these at all costs.
 They are too potent and they can very easily drop the estrogen levels too low.
 The second type of aromatase inhibitors is called “competitive inhibitors” such as letrozole and anastrozole.
 The first one should also be avoided, as it is also very potent.
 Trying to use it to fix moderately increased estrogen levels is the same as using a C4 explosive to open a jar of pickles.
 What we are left with is the moderately potent anastrozole, also known as Arimidex.
 However, this drug can also cause a rapid drop in estrogen levels.
 That’s why you shouldn’t take it unless you experience severe symptoms, special diet and supplements haven’t worked for you or you have had no experience taking it before.

-Related article: Chicken Caesar Wrap
+Related article: Balsamic Chicken Tenders w/Veggies

 The majority of men, however should never use a drug like anastrozole unless they are also on a testosterone replacement therapy and a great amount of their testosterone is being converted into estrogen.
 The general dosage protocol is to begin with 0.25mg of anastrozole every other day and up the dosage to 0.5 mg per day if the doctor finds it necessary.